Screenshot.png

 ✅ Important: Disclaimer about services and AWS

-when using LoadBalancer, AWS will create a new load balancer for each service, so be careful with the costs.
+When using LoadBalancer, AWS will create a new load balancer for each service, so be careful with the costs.
 NodePort is a good option for testing, but not for production, you need to manage the ports and the security groups.
 Cluster IP is a good option for internal services, but you need to manage the ingress controller.
-Ingress controller when you create a new ingress, it will create a new rule in the load balancer, so you can have multiple services in the same load balancer.
+Ingress controller when you create new ingress, it will create a new rule in the load balancer, so you can have multiple services in the same load balancer.